Review: Video Studio 2018 / Video Studio X10

-I knew it was trouble when he first started to reinstall, because the software was already installed.
+I knew it was trouble when he first started to install, because the software was already installed.
 Maybe I should have stopped it there.
-I pointed out the obvious, and he uninstalled the existing software first.
+I pointed out the obvious, then he uninstalled the existing software first.
 He then downloaded the installer twice.
 (I guess he couldn’t remember that he just did it a minute earlier.)
 He purged the %temp% and some other things previously done, then reinstalled.
 Again, it took a while.

 The big difference?
 Service Pack 1.

 During installation, he chose to install on the desktop.
 Sloppy and Amatuer!
 He also did not take a minute to clean up the orphans left behind from the previous uninstall.
 Unprofessional.